RitvikKhare/learncucumberjs/README.md

       - npm run build-cucumber | build cucumber ts files into js files.
       - NOT REQUIRED after stepsDefinition || copy compiledJS/steps-definition/firstProtractor-steps.js to features/steps-definition/ folder. ( this is temp will be resolved with cucumber-config.ts with steps aggregate ).
       - npm run execute-cucumber
+      - npm run gen-cucumber-html | to generate and open HTML report.

  + (D)
     Run command to execute test